 Anxiety itself cannot cause nerve damage that causes pain resulting from injury or accidental nerve damage.
 But it can intensify existing nerve pain.

-Peripheral neuropathy (nerve pain often felt in the hands, legs or feet) is one of the most common conditions doctors see for nerve pain.
+Peripheral neuropathy (nerve pain often felt in the hands, legs, or feet) is one of the most common conditions doctors see for nerve pain.
 But this term encompasses many conditions.
 Around 2.4% of individuals worldwide suffer from some type of neuropathy.
 For those aged 45 and above, it’s around 6%, meaning a significant number of people are impacted.

 Numbness and tingling in different areas of the body are the most frequent sensations felt by those with neuropathy.
 There are numerous potential causes for this.
 That’s the reason why it’s important to communicate your symptoms to a medical professional.